Y-Y-JIn/Hiwi-task/README.md

-# Hiwi-task
+# Hiwi-task:

 ## If you wanna open the code, files related to the different models in the VSCode directly,
 Go to the "open recent" - "~/Python [WSL:Ubuntu]" & open the folder

 ## If you wanna see the LSTM-UNet folder,
-Go to the "open recent" - "/home/nemolinux/[WSL: Ubuntu]" & open the folder
+Go to the "open recent" - "/home/nemolinux/[WSL: Ubuntu]" & open the folder [You can save your own download directory for the new copied LSTM-UNet repository]

 ## Model Classification